SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Related Work

 \subsection{Single-image Novel View Synthesis}

 Early studies address the single-image novel view synthesis task without relying on explicit 3D representation, such as End-to-end Synthesis~\cite{wiles2020synsin}, Infinite-Nature~\cite{liu2021infinite} and Animatable 3D Characters~\cite{weng2019photo}.
-These methods do not utilize explicit 3D representations for entire scenes, which limits the consistency of 3D views in the generated outputs and results in flickering and blurring, particularly in occluded regions.
+These methods lack explicit 3D representations for scenes, leading to inconsistent views and causing flickering and blurring, especially in occluded regions.
 Layer-based methods, such as 3D-photography~\cite{shih20203d} and SLIDE~\cite{jampani2021slide} represent a 3D scene using discrete layers.
 Yet, the synthesized views may lack accuracy in texture and geometric consistency across different perspectives.
 SMPI~\cite{tucker2020single}, AdaMPI~\cite{han2022single} and SinMPI~\cite{pu2023sinmpinovelviewsynthesis} represent the 3D scene using multiple planes, while their rendered results may suffer from depth discretization artifacts and repetitive texture patterns.
 To reduce the reliance on large labeled datasets, Shi et.al~\cite{shi2021selfsupervised}, Wang et al.~\cite{wang2023learning} and NVSVDE-Net~\cite{bello2024novel} explore self-supervised learning for creating novel view images from single image.
-Although they are capable of producing photorealistic results, they struggle to maintain temporal and spatial consistency, particularly in dynamic scenes.
+Although they produce photorealistic results, they struggle with temporal and spatial consistency, especially in dynamic scenes.

 As for our approach, we design a depth-based video generation module that generates paired videos with geometric and temporal priors.
 Additionally, Our method ensures multi-view consistency for the entire scene by employing a consistency control module.